 The situation being faced by businesses is changing day by day, but the kids are about to go back to school(again!) and providing we don’t slip up, for most of us, we should be able to continue trading.
 This means you can keep focusing on your business and if you haven’t done so already, you can also plan to get that long overdue haircut (again!) once the hard hit hairdressers are back to work.

 The slump in business activity in certain sectors has provided an ideal opportunity to reassess your business activities and in particular your marketing.

 Though some businesses are reporting that they’ve never been so busy, for many, it may take some time to get back up to speed.
 So, while things may fluctuate or be quite for your business temporarily, now is the time to start tackling those marketing jobs you need to get going with that will help your business get noticed.

 Whatever stage your business is in with regards to getting back on track, it is vital to keep your brand visible.
 The unpredictability of the current situation makes it doubly important to keep communicating positively with your audience about your brand and to show that your business is ready to deliver whenever your customers need you.

-The government is 'trying' to get everyone back to work, and though business conditions may remain tough for some, now is a good time to reboot your marketing activities and create interest in your products and services.
-The barriers to doing ‘business as usual’ will eventually pass, so as business owners we need to be ready and keep a positive mindset throughout.
+The government is ‘trying’ to get everyone back to work, and though business conditions may remain tough for some, now is a good time to reboot your marketing activities and create interest in your products and services.
+Any barriers to doing ‘business as usual’ will eventually pass, so as business owners we need to be ready and keep a positive mindset throughout.

 If you or your clients are uncomfortable with face-to-face meetings, you will for the most part have to go digital.
 You’ve probably already dabbled in a few Zoom meetings.